Executive Condo Review - Is It A Good Investment Property?

 Executive Condominium Resale Levy

-Do note that EC buyers are subjected to resale levies if they had previously bought a subsidised HDB property, be it a BTO flat or an executive condominium from a developer (where the land sale was launched after December 9, 2013).
+EC buyers will be subjected to resale levies if they have previously purchased a subsidised HDB property, whether it is a BTO flat or an executive condominium from a developer (where the land sale was launched after December 9, 2013).

-• Dispose of their subsidised flat and purchase an EC from a developer where the land sale took place on or after December 9, 2013
+• Dispose of their subsidised flat and buy an EC from a developer where the land sale occurred on or after December 2013.

 EC buyers will not need to pay a resale levy if they bought: